-Madadi, Zahra, Sahebozamani, Mansour, Sadeghi, Hassan, Armstrong, Ross ORCID logo ORCID: https://orcid.org/0000-0002-8424-6854 , Alimoradi, Mohammad and Iranmanesh, Mojtaba (2024) A comparative analysis of lower limb joint range of motion during running in adult females with normal feet and flatfeet [Un'analisi comparativa del range di movimento dell'articolazione dell'arto inferiore durante la corsa in individui adulti di sesso femminile con piedi sani e affetti da piede piatto].
+Madadi, Zahra, Sahebozamani, Mansour, Sadeghi, Hassan, Armstrong, Ross ORCID: https://orcid.org/0000-0002-8424-6854 , Alimoradi, Mohammad and Iranmanesh, Mojtaba (2024) A comparative analysis of lower limb joint range of motion during running in adult females with normal feet and flatfeet [Un'analisi comparativa del range di movimento dell'articolazione dell'arto inferiore durante la corsa in individui adulti di sesso femminile con piedi sani e affetti da piede piatto].
 Medicina dello Sport, 77 (1). pp. 48-60.
-Full text not available from this repository.
+Item availability may be restricted.

 Abstract